learn-academy-2023-charlie/week-2-assessment-bkre12345/interview-questions.md

 ## Looking Ahead: Terms for Next Week

-Research and define the following terms to the best of your ability.
+Research and define the following terms to the best of your ability

 # 1. Component:
     It typically refers to the definition of a reusable pieces of code to represent a specific piece of functionality or element within an applicatiion